 Developer Reference ENCX and WPF

-Getting the sample
+Getting the samples

 • Encx.Wpf defines two WPF controls, one for S57 and one for raster charts.